 Keep your thoughts internal while going with the flow of a free yoga session at Luminary Park.
 This class happens every third Thursday of the month with Yoga 4 Change — just bring your own mat + water.

 For the introverts that still like to be out of their comfort zone — take a trip to Beer Spa.
-From beer soaks and infrared saunas to private rooms, this spot offers you some unique peace + you can invite your friends (if you want).
+From beer soaks and infrared saunas to private rooms, this spot offers some unique peace + you can invite your friends (if you want).

 Tap into sightseeing rather than speaking